milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

   (:use [hiccup.core]))
 ```

-and we can start using hiccup notation to generate html. let's re-create index.html in the code with hiccup in the ```custom-page``` function
+And we can start using hiccup notation to generate html.
+Let's re-create index.html in the code with hiccup in the ```custom-page``` function.

 ```
 (defn custom-page [name]